MKolman/aoc-lang/README.md

 ### Vector

 Vectors are a collection of arbitrary other values.
+Vectors can be added with other vectors to be concatenated.
+You can also multiply them with integers to repeat them.
+Use prefix `+` to get the length of the vector.

 ```
 v = [12 + 5, fn(x) x+1, [1, 2, 3]]